vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/android/profile.md

 <br/>

-The following usage example shows how to use the `AddressDetailsValidator`:<br />
+	The following usage example shows how to use the `AddressDetailsValidator` :

+    <pre>code.coxe.code</pre>

 	<pre>// addressDetails has been populated with the values obtained from the user
 	AddressDetailsValidator addressDetailsValidator = new AddressDetailsValidator(CountryAwareAddressDetailContext.CHINA); //set the country to validate for
 	List&lt;ValidationFailure&gt; errors = addressDetailsValidator.validate(addressDetails);